globalazure/communities/README.md

 # Global Azure Communities

-This is a repository for communities associating with Global Azure events to maintain their data hosted on the [globalazure.net website](https://globalazure.net).
+This is a repository for communities associating with Global Azure events to maintain their community page hosted on the [globalazure.net website](https://globalazure.net).

 Global Azure is and always was a global for fun, lots of fun, collaboration between many different community leaders around the globe - [#GlobalAzure](https://twitter.com/search?q=%23globalazure) belongs to us all for shared joy!